cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 #### Restore from a Velero on-demand backup

 1. Make updates on the `team-a` controller (for example, add some jobs).
-2. Take an on-demand backup including the update that you made.
+2. [Take an on-demand Velero backup](#take-an-on-demand-velero-backup), including the update that you made.
 3. Remove the latest update (for example, remove the jobs that you added).
 4. Issue the following command to restore the controller from the last backup: